jwdtranslations/lgqm/static/content/chapters/volume-1/chapter-24.md

 "The writers of the letter didn't say so, so there shouldn't be any.
 There was only one urgent report in the fourth month.
 It's all about court appointments and such, so it wasn't passed up to you..."

-"Nonsense, send someone to retrieve that report!"
+"Nonsense, send someone to retrieve that report\!"
 That urgent report was different from a general court report.
 It was a list of officials transferred by the Ministry of Personnel.
 Although there were no big appointments, the shuffling of lesser official positions may also reveal the direction of the imperial court.

 After giving his instructions, Gao Ju drank a few more sips of tea and calmed down.
 Then he got up and went to the outer study room to meet the guests.

+---

 Bei Wei was on his first wormhole voyage.
 Stepping straight into a Ming Dynasty house from the modern world felt like a lucid dream.